Aims and Objectives:

 Students will submit a portfolio of their own poetry (60% of final mark).
 It should be no fewer than 25 pages and no more than 30 pages.
 Each poem must be accompanied by a commentary which explains the aims and processes behind the writing of the poem.
 The word count for all the commentaries put together is 1,500 words long.

 Students will also submit an assessed literary essay of 3,000 words on the practice of poetry.
 The essay will account for 30% of the final mark.
-A suggested list of sample topics and research questions is available to students on the module webpage below.
-However, students are encouraged to pursue their own enthusiasms and obsessions for a topic in consultation with your tutors.
+Students are encouraged to pursue their own enthusiasms and obsessions for a topic in consultation with your tutors.
 The essay will carry a full bibliography.
 Consider a literary essay to be like any other essay but written as a piece of creative writing: as literary nonfiction.

-Students will also submit ONE of the following (10% of final mark): a recording of a spoken word performance by the student of no less than 10 minutes which can take the form of a vlog; a piece of poetry-derived conceptual art with a 300-word commentary on its aims and processes; or a review of no less than 600 words in total about three current poetry collections (current, as in published in the last two years).
-The review can also take the form of a vlog.
-If you are submitting a spoken word performance or vlog, paste the link to the recording on YouTube in a Microsoft Word document with a written description of no fewer than 40 words.
+Students will also submit ONE of the following (10% of final mark): a recording of a spoken word performance of no less than 10 minutes; OR a piece of poetry-derived conceptual art with a 300-word commentary on its aims and processes.
+If you are submitting a digital assessment on YouTube, paste the digital link of the recording in a Microsoft Word document with a title and written description of no fewer than 40 words.
 Submit that document.